Monday-Thursday: 9 am-8 pm

 If you would like to contribute documents to this database, please contact our reference department at email@example.com or 217-223-1309 ext 502.

-Historical Quincy newspapers published in the years 1835 to May 1926 are now available online.
-The newspaper archive can be searched by date, name or keyword, or even using a combination of search terms.
+Historical Quincy newspapers published in the years 1835 to 2020 are now available online.
+The newspaper archive can be searched by date, name, or keyword, or even using a combination of search terms.
 Articles can be viewed and printed, saved to a jump drive, pasted into a document, or even emailed to yourself or a friend.
 Available from anywhere, no library card required.

 Some issues may be missing, due to loss or poor condition, making them difficult to read or index.